-Delay in accepting resignations: Karnataka rebel MLAs move SC
+Fed up of scams, Kumaraswamy continues in govt illegally: Rebel MLAs in SC

 The Speaker who said that he would look into the matter will take a call only after physically verifying that the MLAs had indeed resigned.
 He also said that he was prepared to take tough decisions.

 He further said that there are certain rules and he would go by that.
 I have to be responsible.

 Certain things in law are implied and the office of the Speaker must behave responsibly.
 More-over there is no time frame mentioned here, Kumar also said.